tomasgrusz/terren/README.md

 <h2>👍 Feedback</h2>

 Have questions or feedback?
-Create a Github discussion or drop us an email at terren@grusz.dev.
+Create a [Github Discussion](https://github.com/tomasgrusz/terren/discussions/categories/general) or drop us an email at terren@grusz.dev.

 Happy mapping! 🎨🌟